The hotelier’s ultimate guide to occupancy forecasting

 :format(webp))

-Much like the rolling 3-year average example above, this also isn’t a valid, standalone forecast by itself.
-You can’t expect this year to play out in exactly the same way as last year; while it’s food for thought, it doesn’t include well thought out, rigorous analysis.
+Much like the rolling 3-year average example above, this isn't a valid, standalone forecast by itself.
+You can't expect this year to play out in exactly the same way as last year.
+While it's food for thought, it doesn't include well-thought-out, rigorous analysis.

 :format(webp))